UNESCO-Japan Prize on ESD

 On 29 March 2017, SERES leaders made their voices heard in the government halls of San Salvador as the Legislative Assembly announced the passage of an unprecedented move toward sustainability.
 SERES team members cheered along with the rest of the nation as El Salvador became the first country in the world to completely ban metal mining.

-The law came about as a result of over 12 years of activism on the part of various sectors of civil society who continued to work to prohibit metal mining despite intense resistance from the mining companies themselves, and the assassinations of several leaders of the anti-mining movement in the northern department of Cabañas.
+The law came about as a result of over 12 years of activism on the part of various sectors of civil society who continued to work to prohibit metal mining despite intense resistance from the mining companies.
 Many SERES youth leaders participated in the most recent campaigns and events that led to the passage of the prohibition.

 One of the goals of the SERES leadership process, particularly for the ambassadors who form an international network of change-makers in Guatemala and El Salvador, is to increase civic and political participation in order to effect systemic change aligned with ESD values.